 What is Mitigating Damages?

-Mitigating damages means minimizing your damages, and it is a concept the law recognizes in certain circumstances.
+Mitigating damages means minimizing your damages, a concept the law recognizes in certain circumstances.
 For personal injury victims, it means doing things to keep things from getting worse, including receiving necessary medical treatment before your condition deteriorates and is made worse.

 In other words, defendants can seek to claim that a person failed to “mitigate” damages,” which means they claim the injured person did not take reasonable steps to keep injuries from getting worse.
 The defendant seeks to avoid paying those “additional” damages.